ynput/ayon-shotgrid/README.md

 AY_ADDON_VERSION=<addon_version>
 ```

-We are ready to spin up the service, for convinience we got a `make` commadn for this:
+We are ready to spin up the service, for convinience we got a `make` command for this:
 ```sh
 make dev
 ```